Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: Introduction

 We first recall a conjecture of Popa and Schnell~\cite{PS14} regarding direct images of pluricanonical bundles: \begin{conj}[\textup{\cite[Conjecture~1.3]{PS14}}] \samepage Let $f:X \to Y$ be a morphism of smooth projective varieties over an algebraically closed field of characteristic zero, with $Y$ of dimension $n$, and let $\mathcal L$ be an ample line bundle on $Y$.
 Then, for every $m \ge 1$, the sheaf

 is generated by its global sections for $l \ge m(n+1)$. \end{conj} This is an extension of a famous conjecture due to Fujita~\cite[Conjecture]{Fujita87} to the relative setting.
 Under the additional assumption that $\mathcal L$ is globally generated, Conjecture~\ref{conj:PS} follows from a result of Koll\'ar~\cite{Kol87} when $m=1$, and has been verified by Popa and Schnell~\cite[Theorem~1.4]{PS14} when $m \ge 2$.
 If $f$ is smooth over the complement of a normal crossing divisor on $Y$, then we can remove the above additional assumption by using a theorem of Kawamata~\cite[Theorem~1.7]{Kaw02} when $m=1$ and $\dim Y\le 4$.
-Deng~\cite{Den17}, Dutta~\cite{Dut17}, Dutta--Murayama~\cite{DM19} and Iwai~\cite{Iwa17} have studied Conjecture~\ref{conj:PS}, and they have given sufficient conditions, in terms of lower bounds on $l$, for the sheaf $f_*\omega_X^m \otimes \mathcal L^l$ to be (generically) globally generated.
+Deng~\cite{Den20}, Dutta~\cite{Dut20}, Dutta--Murayama~\cite{DM19} and Iwai~\cite{Iwa17} have studied Conjecture~\ref{conj:PS}, and they have given sufficient conditions, in terms of lower bounds on $l$, for the sheaf $f_*\omega_X^m \otimes \mathcal L^l$ to be (generically) globally generated.

-Recently, Fujino~\cite{Fuj19} proposed a new generalization of Fujita's freeness conjecture: \begin{conj}[\textup{\cite[Conjecture~1.3]{Fuj19}}] \samepage Let $f:X \to Y$ be a surjective morphism of smooth projective varieties over an algebraically closed field of characteristic zero, with $Y$ of dimension $n$, and let $\mathcal L$ be an ample line bundle on $Y$.
+Recently, Fujino~\cite{Fuj19} proposed a new generalization of Fujita's freeness conjecture: \begin{conj}[\textup{\cite[Conjecture~1.3]{Fuj19}}] \samepage Let $f:X \to Y$ be a surjective morphism of smooth projective varieties over an algebraically closed field of characteristic zero with $\dim Y =n$, and let $\mathcal L$ be an ample line bundle on $Y$.
 Then, for each $m \ge 1$, the sheaf

-is generated by its global sections for $l \ge n+1$. \end{conj} Fujino~\cite{Fuj19} has shown that the above sheaf is generically globally generated, assuming additionally that either $\mathcal L$ is globally generated or $l \ge n^2 + \mathrm{min}\{2,m\}$.
-As explained in~\cite{Fuj19}, Conjecture~\ref{conj:Fujino} is sharper than Conjecture~\ref{conj:PS}.
+is generated by its global sections on $U$ for $l \ge n+1$, where $U$ is the largest Zariski open subset of $Y$ such that $f$ is smooth over $U$. \end{conj} Fujino~\cite{Fuj19} has shown that the above sheaf is generically globally generated, assuming additionally that either $\mathcal L$ is globally generated or $l \ge n^2 + \mathrm{min}\{2,m\}$.